Nestene Consciousness and Autons: Appearances

 The Nestene Consciousness did not appear on-screen again until 2005's "Rose", the first episode of the series' revival.
 The Nestene Consciousness, crippled by the Time War, a massive interstellar conflict, again attempt to invade Earth to take advantage of the pollutants on the planet.
 It invades Earth using Autons, with the London Eye acting as its base of operations.
 The Ninth Doctor's companion Rose Tyler is able to knock a vial of "anti-plastic" into the Consciousness, killing the creature and stopping the invasion.

 The Nestene Consciousness next appeared in 2010 episodes "The Pandorica Opens" and "The Big Bang".
 When the Eleventh Doctor travels to the time of the Romans to find a prison named the Pandorica, an alliance of his enemies arrive to stop him, including the Consciousness.
 It uses plastic Auton duplicates of a Roman legion, constructed from the memories of a picture book read by the Doctor's companion Amy Pond, in order to trick and trap the Doctor inside of the Pandorica.
 After reality is destroyed due to the destruction of the TARDIS at the hands of the Silence, the Nestene Consciousness and Autons are erased from existence, barring an Auton duplicate of Amy's fiance Rory Williams, who is able to survive the erasure.
 The duplicate of Rory would aid the Doctor in restoring the established universe.
 Following the restoration of the universe, Rory was restored to normal, and the Consciousness's involvement with the alliance never occurred.

 Spin-off media

-The Autons and Nestenes appeared in a trilogy of films produced by BBV Productions in the 1990s, dubbed the Auton trilogy.
+The Autons and Nestenes appeared in a trilogy of unofficial films produced by BBV Productions in the 1990s, dubbed the Auton trilogy.
+Dylan Rees, in the book Downtime - The Lost Years of Doctor Who, praised the first two films but criticised the third.
+A novelisation of the first film written by David Black was published in early 2022.

 The Nestenes and Autons have also appeared in a variety of books, comic strips, and audio dramas produced for the series, with the latter including a spin-off audio drama series starring Rory's Auton duplicate during the events of "The Big Bang".
 During 2020, as part of a fan "Watch-along" of the episode "Rose," writer Russell T Davies wrote a sequel to the episode "Rose" entitled "Revenge of the Nestene."
 It depicts a surviving Auton after the events of the episode.